 - Place parchment “sandwich” on a sheet pan, and place in the freezer for 10 mins until hard.

-- Working from the short end of the parchment paper, roll paper into a lose log, to create large round shards of “chocolate bark”.
+- Working from the short end of the parchment paper, roll paper into a loose log, to create large round shards of “chocolate bark”.

-- STEP 1: Remove cake from the fridge, gently unroll the cake.
+STEP 1: Remove cake from the fridge, gently unroll the cake.
+Spread the pastry cream over the surface of the cake.
+Then gently roll the cake back up.
 Position it so that the seam of the cake is on the bottom.
 Then dust the top of the cake with more cocoa powder to create a finished, dusted look.